OpenChain-Project/OpenChain-JWG/CaseStudy/BusinessFlow/Report-of-business-workflow-and-roles.md

 ## 3-1.
 Automotive industry (case for development of infotainment system)
 The automotive industry has the layer structure for product development.
 The supply chain of the automotive industry consists of OEM (an automotive company) and Tier-x(x-layer) suppliers.
 An OEM directly contracts with Tier-1 suppliers to develop a system.
 OSS comes indirectly via Tier-x suppliers.
 The diagram shows the layered relationship of software supply chain.

+(The following figure is temporarily described in Japanese language.
+The figure will be replaced with English language version.)

 ![automotive business workflow](img/BF-Auto-1.png)